-Chogha Zanbil, originally named Dur Untash (town of Untash) was built about 1250 BC by king Untash-Napirisha, and was dedicated to the great god Inshushinak
+Chogha Zanbil, originally named Dur Untash (town of Untash) was built about 1250 BC by king Untash-Napirisha, and was dedicated to the Elamite god Inshushinak.

-the basic material of the whole ensemble is mudbrick some of which have cuneiform characters giving the names of deities in the Elamite and Akkadian languages. although the ziggurat now stands only 25 m high, less than half of its estimated original height, its state of preservation is unsurpassed. the whole complex consists of the ziggurat and the ruins of some archaeological site of Tchogha Zanbil containing other temples, residences, tomb-palaces, and water reservoirs.
+The basic material of the whole ensemble is mud brick some of which have cuneiform characters giving the names of deities in the Elamite and Akkadian languages. although the Ziggurat now stands only 25 m high, less than half of its estimated original height, its state of preservation is unsurpassed. the whole complex consists of the ziggurat and the ruins of some archaeological site of Chogha Zanbil containing other temples, residences, tomb-palaces, and water reservoirs.